 Although we love traveling by train, this area is best explored by car.
 Driving in France is very easy, and you will love the freedom of having your own car in France.

-We recommend booking your car with Drive Cars.
+We recommend booking your car with Discover Cars.
 This site is great because it takes all of the major rental companies, such as Hertz, Avis, etc., and makes the comparison of prices for you.
 This helps to ensure that you get a great price without all the time and work.

 Best Villages in Burgundy Map

-Most Beautiful Villages in Burgundy
+Most Beautiful Villages in Burgundy, France

 Vézelay, in the Yonne department, is one of the most picturesque Burgundy villages.
 Located on the top of a hill and surrounded by ramparts, Vézelay is well known for its Romanesque basilica Sainte Marie Magdaleine and its historical heritage.

-Because of its popularity, Vézelay has good accommodation and food options for a night or two.
+Because of its popularity, Vézelay has good accommodation and dining options for a night or two.
 If you decide to spend the night in Vézelay, there are beautiful hotels located outside the walls, while in inner Vézelay, many little restaurants are proposing great local food – Click here to book accommodation in Vézelay

-Châteauneuf-en-Auxois, located in the Côte d’Or department, is one of the ‘most beautiful villages in France.’
-This picturesque Burgundy village stands on a rocky outcrop, and it is surrounded by a medieval fortress, with beautiful stone houses, churches and pediments, and turrets of the 15th century.
+Châteauneuf-en-Auxois, located in the Côte d’Or department, is one of the ‘Most beautiful villages in France.’
+This picturesque Burgundy village stands on a rocky outcrop, and it is surrounded by a medieval fortress with beautiful stone houses, churches and pediments, and turrets of the 15th century.

 Châteauneuf is small, so it will be easy to combine with a couple of other Burgundy villages.
 Don’t miss the visit to the 16th-century château, a superb example of medieval military architecture.

 DID YOU KNOW?
-Flavigny-Sur-Ozerain and its vineyards served in 2000 as the backdrop of the film ‘Chocolat’ with Juliette Binoche and Johnny Depp.
+Flavigny-Sur-Ozerain and its vineyards served in 2000 as the backdrop of the film Chocolat with Juliette Binoche and Johnny Depp.

-Best Towns in Burgundy France
+Best Towns in Burgundy, France

+Saulieu is the best town to stay in Burgundy, France.
 If history and nature are not enough, Saulieu proposes to visitors a gourmet stopover with excellent local produce and several great internationally renowned restaurants – Click here to book accommodation in Saulieu